Academics

 District Report Card

 Every year, each public school and school district in Massachusetts receives a report card.
 Just as your child’s report card shows how they are doing in different subjects, the school’s report card is designed to show families how our school is doing in different areas.
 The report card includes multiple measures of a school’s performance – more than just MCAS scores.
-It represents a new way of looking at school performance, by providing information on student achievement, teacher qualifications, student learning opportunities, and more.
+It represents a new way of looking at school performance by providing information on student achievement, teacher qualifications, student learning opportunities, and more.
 Report cards are designed to be useful tools for everyone connected to our school.
 Families can use the information to have meaningful conversations with us about what the school is doing well and where there is room for improvement.
-Community and education leaders can use the information to better understand how to support students and our school.
+Community and education leaders can use the information to understand better how to support students and our school.

 Accountability Report